Alice C. Linsley

 Abraham said, "O my Lord, what would you give me seeing that I am going to die accursed [Hebrew: ariri], and the one to inherit my household is Dam-Mesek."
 Genesis 15:2

-A reader has raised this question about Eliezar, son of Masek:
+A reader has raised this question about Eliezer, son of Masek, a maidservant in Abraham's household.

 Granted that biblical events are not always listed in strict chronological order, but one aspect of the original question you refer to does not seem to be addressed at all.
 The writer stated that Ishmael had already been born.
 But this concern Abraham expressed about a possible future heir occurs before the birth of Ishmael, who does not come on the scene until later in the narrative.

 Isaac was born after the conversation Abraham had with God about Eliezer being the heir to Abraham's throne in Genesis 15.
 In the passage cited above God reassures Abraham that he will have a son by Sarah.
 In the marriage and ascendancy pattern of the rulers among Abraham's people, the firstborn son of the half-sister wife ascended to the throne of his biological father.
 Sarah was Abraham's half-sister and their only child was Isaac, Abraham's heir.

 Abraham had a firstborn son already by his cousin wife Keturah.
 However the firstborn son of the cousin wife rules in the territory of his maternal grandfather, after whom he was named.